hidaia175/ER-Capstone-Project1/README.md

 - Compare walk-in versus referred patient behaviors.
 - Support hospital planning using analytical insights.

-### Additional Business Requirement

-- Provide a binary machine learning model that predicts whether a patient is likely to be admitted or discharged (1 vs 0), based on features available at arrival.
-  This supports planning for bed availability, triage prioritization, and operational readiness in the Emergency Room.

 ## 📌 Hypotheses & Validation Approach